zard777/Hacking_game_bunker/Hakoniwa-Explorer-Plus/README.md

 6) Found **`1285A378`** ==> Modify it and eat **_Rainbow Seeds_** again.

+🏆 `ECX` as accumulative points that strengthen your MaxHP -- it was uniquely generated when consumed _`Rainbow Seeds`_

+> Distinct value of `ECX` depends on what kind of consumables you've eaten

 ***
 ```
 If your hero accidentally die or you accidentally save the game through "Record" when scan the pointer

--> Repeat from step 1
+-> Repeat from step 1 with [new Scan]
 ```